Politics of Eswatini: Monarchy

 As stated by the Swazi law and custom, the monarch holds supreme executive, legislative, and judicial powers.
 The Ngwenyama (lion) is a hereditary leader, rules the country, with the assistance of a council of ministers and a national legislature.
 The Ndlovukati (mother of the king) is in charge of national rituals, and acts as regent if her counterpart Ngwenyama dies and the heir has not performed royal adulthood rituals or is indisposed.
 If the king's mother is no longer living, one of the king's wives may act as Ndlovukati.
 In Sobhuza II's case, his grandmother the Ndlovukati Labotsibeni Mdluli was regent from his choice as infant heir in 1899 following the death of his father Bhunu until his accession to full authority in 1922, when his mother Lomawa Ndwandwe became the ndlovukati.
 Later in his long reign three other women became senior queen; when an ndlovukati died, another was appointed from among his senior wives.

 The king and the queen mother rule together in theory, and did so in practice up until the reign of Sobhuza II.
 Before colonization, the senior queen acted as a check and counterweight to the king's power through her direct control over some military forces and her control of rainmaking medicines and rites.
 She also played a role in key aspects of the annual Ncwala national ritual that binds the fate of the king and the nation together.
 British policy and the strength of Sobhuza II's personality shifted power decisively toward the king and away from the senior queen during his long reign.

-During a period of intense succession struggles following the death of Sobhuza II, the Ndlovukati was assisted by Prince Sozisa Dlamini, the holder of a novel office, the Authorised Person, in-Libandla, and then was deposed and the mother of the heir, now King Mswati III was made Ndlovukati prior to his full accession.
+During a period of intense succession struggles following the death of Sobhuza II, the Ndlovukati was assisted by Prince Sozisa Dlamini, the holder of a novel office, the Authorised Person, in-Libandla.
+He was then deposed and the mother of the heir, now King Mswati III was made Ndlovukati prior to his full accession.
 Subsequently, the constitution was revised to provide that where the Regent and the Authorised Person are not in agreement on any matter, the matter shall be referred to Bantfwabenkhosi (princes) and chiefs.

 The King, according to the new constitution, is also Commander-in-Chief of the Defence Forces and Commissioner of Police.
 He and the Queen Mother have legal immunity.